Sausage Stuffed Shells

 4. In a large sauté pan, heat over medium high and add extra virgin olive oil.
 When hot, add sausage, breaking apart with a wooden spoon and cooking until cooked through and no longer pink, about 8 mins.

 5. Add baby spinach and stir to combine until wilted.
+Strain the mixture to remove as much liquid as possible.

 6. Turn heat off and immediately add mascarpone cheese, stir to melt, and combine completely into the sausage mixture.
+Taste the mixture, add salt and pepper as needed.

-7. Add about 1 cup of the marinara to a large roasting pan, spread along the entire bottom surface of the pan.
+8. Add about 1 cup of the marinara to a large roasting pan, spread along the entire bottom surface of the pan.

-9. Pour remaining marinara over the shells and top with shredded mozzarella.
+10. Pour remaining marinara over the shells and top with shredded mozzarella.

 Notes